smashse/playbook/HOWTO/KUBERNETES/EXAMPLE/DESAFIOS/EKS-D/README.md

 ### Access Kubernetes

-O EKS-D vem com sua própria versão do Kubectl para acessar o Kubernetes.
-Abaixo iremos abordar 2 formas diferentes de acesso para visualizar os "nodes" e "services":
+EKS-D comes with its own version of Kubectl to access Kubernetes.
+Below we will cover 2 different forms of access to view the "nodes" and "services":

 **Conventional**